 Dr. Rachel Ehrenfeld is Founder and President of the New York-based American Center for Democracy, and the Economic Warfare Institute.
-Dr. Ehrenfeld’s multidisciplinary approach encompasses Economic Warfare and Weapons of Mass Effect (WME), which include: suppression of free speech, disinformation, Political Islam and lawfare, corruption, terrorist financing, the links between global networks of criminal and terrorist groups, the Political Islam movement, and jihadist groups.
+Dr. Ehrenfeld’s multidisciplinary approach encompasses Economic Warfare and Weapons of Mass Effect (WME), which include: suppression of free speech, disinformation, Political Islam and lawfare, corruption, terrorist financing, the links between global networks of criminal and Jihadi/terrorist groups, and money laundering, as well as and cybersecurity.
 Dr. Ehrenfeld focuses on recognizing patterns of seemingly unrelated foreign and domestic events as they link to threaten the U.S. political, social, economic and financial systems and other issues related to its national security.

 She has published three books and working on the fourth, many academic and policy papers and more than one thousand articles.
-She lectured in and organized international conferences/workshops and specialized briefings and wargaming in the U.S. and elsewhere.
+She organized international conferences/workshops and specialized briefings and wargaming in the U.S. and elsewhere.
 She testified on terrorist financing before Congressional Committees, the Canadian and European Parliaments, provided evidence to the British Parliament, and consulted Indonesia’s President Abdurrahman Wahid (1999) and the Prime Minister of Bulgaria (2008) on anti-corruption/good governance policies.
 She advised U.S. government agencies, including the Department of Defense, Justice, State, Treasury and Homeland Security, and provided expert testimony in U.S. courts.
 She also led the ACD teams of election observers in Ukraine, Uzbekistan, Azerbaijan, Kyrgyzstan, and Morocco.